-Thinking about money might be the last thing you want to do, but you will need to quickly consider and work out how long-term sickness and disability will affect your finances and what help you may be eligible for.
+Thinking about money might be the last thing you want to do when you suffer a life changing event.
+But eventually you will need to consider your options.
+Then work out how long-term sickness and disability will affect your finances and what help you may be eligible to.

 - Get everything in order

 - Support groups

 - When sick pay runs out

 Start by asking gathering all the essential documents you may need.
 These must include your employment details and national insurance number.

 If you have private health insurance and are using it for your treatment, you’ll need your membership details.
 Don’t forget to speak to your insurer before starting treatment.

 If you have income protection and/or critical illness insurance, now is the time to inform them of your circumstances.